 • DIN EN 62586-2 | IEC 62586-2: Specifies the test methods for Class A and Class S power quality devices according to IEC61000-4-30

-These standards and regulations ensure that voltage can be assessed reliably and comparably and that voltage monitoring devices fulfil the necessary requirements for safety, reliability and performance.
+These standards and regulations ensure that voltage can be assessed reliably and comparably and that monitoring devices fulfil the necessary requirements for safety, reliability and performance.
 Compliance with these standards is crucial for ensuring a stable and safe energy supply in public and industrial energy networks.

 Power Quality Services